ogmini/ogmini.github.io/_posts/2025-1-13-David Cowen Sunday Funday SRUM.md

 ### Remarks

 The file that was uploaded had a file size of 989,855,744 bytes.
 14,137,477 more bytes were sent by Microsoft Edge.
 Again, the record in the SRUM database is specifically for the application msedge.exe and not recorded at a lower level that would show us specific actions.
 It is aggregating all the network traffic involving msedge.exe into one record.
-This must alawys be kept in mind when looking at this data as it is only really recording network usage in terms of data sent and recieved over the part hour or prior to shutdown.
+This must always be kept in mind when looking at this data as it is only really recording network usage in terms of data sent and recieved over the part hour or prior to shutdown.

 The time discrepancy makes sense.
 I do wonder if there is a way to force a flush without shutting down the computer or can you simply change the system time.